Guandao: History

-The weapon was also widely adopted by martial artists for the purposes of training and for demonstrating their strength, perhaps also to train specifically for the military officer's tests.
+The weapon was also widely adopted by martial artists for the purposes of training and for demonstrating their strength, perhaps also to train specifically for the military officers' tests.
 Where it was used, it was largely used by infantry.
-In the Qing Dynasty, it was used by the all Han Green Standard Army.
+In the Qing dynasty, it was used by the all Han Green Standard Army.
 Apart from that, the lack of standardization of the antique examples that survive to today seems to indicate that at least from the 19th century onwards it was popular in the civilian martial arts realm as well.